-Prerequisite: FIN 3713 Business Finance and admission to the College of Business, or consent of instructor
+Prerequisite: FIN 3713 Business Finance and admission to the business program, or consent of instructor

 Focuses on security analysis and portfolio construction.
 Topics covered include risk and return, investment planning, securities and securities markets, and the efficient market hypothesis.

 FINANCIAL STATEMENT ANALYSIS